John Postle Heseltine: Early life

 Heseltine was born on 6 January 1843 in Dilham, Norfolk.
 He was a son of Mary and Edward Heseltine.
 His brother was Rev. Ernest Heseltine, M.A. of Sandringham, who assisted the officiation of his eldest daughter Dorothy's marriage to Viscount Cantelupe in 1890.
 Through his brother Ernest, he was uncle to civil servant Michael Heseltine, the Registrar of the General Medical Council between 1933 and 1951.

 In 1859, at age 16, he was sent to Hanover to learn German.
 While there, he was introduced to etching on copper by Major van Usslar-Gleichen.
-Heseltine quickly became a skilled draughtsman and engraver and exhibited his first etching, Hastings, at the Royal Academy in 1869.
+Heseltine quickly became a skilled draughtsman and printmaker and exhibited his first etching, Hastings, at the Royal Academy in 1869.
 He joined the Etching Club in 1877, and was a founding member of the Society of Painter-Etchers in 1880.

 Career

 Heseltine was a stockbroker and senior partner in the family firm, Heseltine, Powell & Co., which was founded by his father and Charles W. Marten in 1848 as Marten & Heseltine, and dealt particularly in American railroad bonds and shares.
 After his father retired, Thomas Wilde Powell was senior partner and Heseltine was junior partner.
 They supported bond issues for the New York and Erie Rail Road, Baltimore and Ohio Railroad (1873) and Pennsylvania Railroad (1876).
 Many years after his death, the name of the company changed to Heseltine, Moss & Co. in 1977 and the business became part of Brown Shipley Ltd. in 1987.